mnot/I-D/http-patch-status/draft.md

 ## Accept-Patch Header Field

-This document updates {{RFC5789}} to allow the Accept-Patch HTTP header field to be used in requests, which ought to be reflected in the registry.
+This document updates {{RFC5789}} to allow the Accept-Patch HTTP header field to be used in requests; please update the registry to reflect this.

-## Patched Header Field
+## Patches Header Field

-This document defines a new HTTP header, field, "Patched", to be registered in the Permanent Message Header Registry, as per {{RFC3864}}.
+This document defines a new HTTP header, field, "Patches", to be registered in the Permanent Message Header Registry, as per {{RFC3864}}.

-* Header field name: Patched
+* Header field name: Patches
 * Applicable protocol: http
 * Status: standard
 * Author/Change controller: IETF